zqqf16/SYM/README.md

 ## Features

-1. Support Umeng and Apple crash log.
+1. Support Umeng, Bugly and Apple crash log.
 2. Automatically search dSYM files.
 3. Highlight key backtrace frames.

 ## Usage

-1. Make sure that the .dSYM or .xcarchive file exists on your disk.
-2. Open a crash log file (.crash, .ips or .txt) or paste in the crash info.
-3. Click menu "Symbol" -> "Symbolicate" or shortcuts command + R.
-4. Done.
+#### Symbolicate

+You can:

+- paste in crash informations
+- go to "Menu"->"File"->"Open" to open a crash file
+- right click an .ips or .crash file, open with SYM

+SYM can detect the crash format and symbolicate it automatically when it is opened or pasted in.
+You can manually do this by "Menu"->"Symbol"->"Symbolicate" or "⌘R"

+#### Import a dSYM file

+By default, SYM indexes all the dSYM files on your disk.
+However, there may be some "informal" type of dSYM files.
+You can import theme by "Menu"->"dSYM"->"Import dSYM".

 ## Example